grafana/tempo/docs/tempo/website/troubleshooting/unable-to-see-trace.md

 - There could be issues querying for traces that have been received by Tempo.

 ## Section 1: Diagnosing and fixing ingestion issues
-Check whether the application spans are actually reaching Tempo.
-The following metrics help determine this
+The first step is to check whether the application spans are actually reaching Tempo.

+Add the following flag to the distributor container - [`distributor.log-received-traces`](https://github.com/grafana/tempo/blob/57da4f3fd5d2966e13a39d27dbed4342af6a857a/modules/distributor/config.go#L55).
+This enables debug logging of all the traces received by the distributor, and is useful to check if Tempo is receiving any traces at all.

+Or, check the following metrics -
 - `tempo_distributor_spans_received_total`
 - `tempo_ingester_traces_created_total`